GabrielMoreau/winsoft-main/nextcloud/README.md

-# Nextcloud - Cloud Suite
+# Nextcloud - Cloud Suite agent

 Nextcloud  is a suite of client–server software for creating and using file hosting services.